 In 2017, a convoy of three fire appliances and an ambulance were driven over 4,000 miles through 10 countries from the UK to Tajikistan.
 These donations, along with other equipment and ‘train the trainer’ instruction on road crash response, were delivered by UK fire fighters to create Tajikistan’s first ever cadre of specialist road crash response trainers.

 This support is already helping Tajik emergency services respond to disasters faster, safer and more effectively.
-This year we supported the delivery of a second convoy of vehicles along with training by Women in the Fire Service (a UK based organisation) to provide basic mountain rescue and first aid skills to women in rural communities in the Pamir Mountains – an area of increasing tourism but remote and difficult for emergency services to access – as well as rope rescue training by SESHAA (vital when vehicles drive over cliffs).
+In 2019 we supported the delivery of a second convoy of vehicles along with training by Women in the Fire Service (a UK based organisation) to provide basic mountain rescue and first aid skills to women in rural communities in the Pamir Mountains – an area of increasing tourism but remote and difficult for emergency services to access – as well as rope rescue training by SESHAA (vital when vehicles drive over cliffs).
 The training will help save lives during the ‘golden hour’ of emergency rescue to prolong life until other emergency services reach the scene.